montblu/terrabutler/docs/create-project.md

    ./config_template [FLAG] [STRING]

 FLAGS:
-   -p <project_name>        The name for your project.
+   -o <organization_name>   The name for your organization.
-                            Example: -p example
+                            Example: -o example

-   -d <domain>              The domain of your project.
+   -d <domain>              The domain of your organization.
                             Example: -d example.com

-   -e <environment_name>    The environment name of your project.
+   -e <environment_name>    The environment name of your organization.
                             Example: -e staging
 ```